Colors: purple = native, orange = non-native

 Lavender stalks of White Sage, the centerpiece of mother nature’s bouquet!
 White sage blooms are a major source of nectar used by bees to produce honey.
 At this time of year they always have bees on them gathering nectar.

-Front, Chamomile, back, Coyote Brush.
+Front, Stinking Chamomile, back, Coyote Brush.

-In the shade is a young sage.
+Made in the shade is this young horehound.

 Interesting and unusual is this Bladderpod (Isomeris arborea) aka Burro Fat.
 It grows on hillsides and has a foul smell.
 The fruit is like an inflated pea pod.
 Ranchers value this for animal feed.